Skip to main contentArrow Right

 Keycloak is a widely used open-source identity and access management (IAM) solution developed by Red Hat.
 Many teams choose it for its flexibility, open standards support, and vendor-neutral deployment.
 But while Keycloak gives you full control, it comes with tradeoffs.

 Teams often run into challenges when moving from testing to production, from complex setup to scaling limitations to ongoing maintenance.
-That’s why many developers and enterprises look for alternatives that provide the same flexibility without the operational burden.
+That’s why many developers and enterprises look for Keycloak alternatives that provide the same flexibility without the operational burden.

 Why developers seek Keycloak alternatives